saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/molecular-representations-for-ml/index.md

 #### What is SMILES?

-SMILES (Simplified Molecular Input Line Entry System) represents molecules as text strings by linearizing their molecular graphs.
+SMILES (Simplified Molecular Input Line Entry System) represents molecules as text strings by linearizing their molecular graphs[^1].
 Where a chemist might draw a 2D structure diagram, SMILES encodes the same information as a compact sequence of characters.

 The basic rules are intuitive:
 - Write atoms as their chemical symbols: C for carbon, O for oxygen, N for nitrogen